League of Legends Skin Shard & Hextec Crafting guide

 Though many of us at G-Loot are preparing for the holiday season, the pace has not slowed down just yet.
 So, before we all take our vacations and hide away from the cold here in Sweden, we have another patch notes for you.

-League of Legends Jinx: all you need to know about the Loose Cannon
+League of Legends Jinx: ultimate guide for the Loose Cannon

-One of the best-known champions in League of Legends is Jinx, popularized through the hit-animated series by Riot Games, Arcane.
-In this article, you will learn everything about her abilities, passive, rune setup & mastery choices, summoner spells options, playstyle basics, and more!
+Jinx is qne of the best-known champions in League of Legends, popularized through the hit-animated series by Riot Games, Arcane.
+In this article, you will learn everything about Jinx abilities, passive, rune setup & mastery choices, summoner spells options, playstyle basics, and more!

-League of Legends: five most important changes in Patch Notes 12.22 and 12.23
+League of Legends: jungle rebalances and changes in Patch Notes 12.22 and 12.23

 The League of Legends preseason is in full swing, and big changes are coming to the game we all know and love as announced in Patch Notes 12.22 and 12.23.
 Read everything about champions changes, item updates, Chemtech Drake’s return, jungle rebalances, and more!